yehia67/documentation/the-tangle/0.1/concepts/future-consensus-in-the-tangle.md

 **The Tangle [whitepaper](https://iota.org/IOTA_Whitepaper.pdf) proposes a distributed approach to consensus that relies on confirmation confidence instead of the Coordinator-issued milestones.**

-At the moment, IRI nodes reach a consensus on transactions that are directly or indirectly referenced by a milestone.
+At the moment, IRI nodes reach consensus on transactions that are approved by a milestone.
 However, the Coordinator is only a temporary safety mechanism that protects the network until the majority transactions in it are honest.
 At that point, the Coordinator will be removed, and IRI nodes will reach a consensus on the confirmation confidence of transactions.

 ## Confirmation confidence